japila-books/spark-sql-internals/docs/hive/HiveUtils.md

 `inferSchema`...FIXME

-NOTE: `inferSchema` is used when link:ResolveHiveSerdeTable.adoc[ResolveHiveSerdeTable] logical resolution rule is executed.
+NOTE: `inferSchema` is used when ResolveHiveSerdeTable.md[ResolveHiveSerdeTable] logical resolution rule is executed.

 === [[withHiveExternalCatalog]] `withHiveExternalCatalog` Utility